matloff/omsi/README.md

 *Tips for programming classes:*

-If your exam tests you on Python or R, remember that they won't be running in interactive mode here, so you must write explicit **print** operations.
+- If your exam tests you on Python or R, remember that they won't be running in interactive mode here, so you must write explicit **print** operations.
 Graphical displays will not work, for the same reason.
 (See the R workaround, above.)
 Note too that these are not compiled languages, so you should not hit the **Compile** button.

-If you have a runtime error, the output of your print statements may not be displayed.
+- If you have a runtime error, the output of your print statements may not be displayed.
 You can remedy this by placing a *return* statement or similar before the line of the runtime error.

-*Other:*
+*Other tips:*

-If your instructor allows you to use OMSI's PDF viewing option, use a PDF viewer that has a good search facility, so that you can quickly find what you need during an exam.
+- If your instructor allows you to use OMSI's PDF viewing option, use a PDF viewer that has a good search facility, so that you can quickly find what you need during an exam.